-- To facilitate further development of novel research and/or teaching and learning concepts to the point of submission of bid(s) for substantial external funding. - To facilitate the development or strengthening of industry partnerships. - To facilitate the project team to develop intellectual property, publish research, influence national/international policy and/or achieve impact in other ways. - To support the Institute's academic training objectives, a postdoctoral position should be built into proposed project teams, to be funded through the Strategic Grant award.
+- Facilitating further development of novel research and/or teaching and learning concepts to the point of submission of bid(s) for substantial external funding. - Facilitating the development or strengthening of industry partnerships. - Facilitating the project team to develop intellectual property, publish research, influence national/international policy and/or achieve impact in other ways. - Supporting the Institute's academic training objectives, a postdoctoral position should be built into proposed project teams, to be funded through the Strategic Grant award.

-Applications must be strategically aligned and demonstrate excellence in one or more of the three QUEX themes:
+Applications must be strategically aligned and demonstrate excellence in one or more of the four QUEX themes:

 - Healthy Living

 - Global Environment Futures

 - Digital Worlds and Disruptive Technologies

+- Mineral Security and Sustainability